openshift-labs/starter-guides/README.md

 This workshop is designed to be deployed from [Red Hat Product Demo System (RHPDS)](https://rhpds.redhat.com).

 ### Deploying on Red Hat Product Demo System
+Upon logging into RHPDS, highlight the **Services** sidebar, and select the **Catalogs** menu.
 The workshop is found in the catalog under the **Workshops** folder and is named **OCP4 - Getting Started Workshop**.

-Once the cluster is deployed, follow the directions in the [Running the Workshop](#running-the-workshop) section to begin the workshop itself.
+Once the cluster is deployed, which may take up to 75 minutes, follow the directions in the [Running the Workshop](#running-the-workshop) section to begin the workshop itself.

 ### Deploying to an OpenShift Cluster

-The recommend way to deploy this workshop is directly from the RHPDS catalog as described above.
-You want to deploy it manually, you can order the base OpenShift 4.2 Workshop and deploy the Getting Started workshop via the instructions below.
+The recommended way to deploy this workshop is directly from the RHPDS catalog as described above.
+If you'd like to deploy it manually, you can order the base OpenShift 4.2 Workshop and deploy the Getting Started workshop via the instructions below.

 **Prerequisites**
 * An OpenShift 4.2 or 4.3 Workshop cluster from [Red Hat Product Demo System (RHPDS)](https://rhpds.redhat.com).
 This cluster is available in the catalog in the **Workshops** folder and is named **OpenShift 4.2 Workshop**.

-[AgnosticD](https://github.com/redhat-cop/agnosticd) is used to deploy the workshop.
+[AgnosticD](https://github.com/redhat-cop/agnosticd) is used to deploy the workshop, which provides a deploying infrastructure to build and configure application environments.

-First, log into the OpenShift cluster where you want to deploy the workshop.
-You need to log in with cluster admin permissions.
+1. First, log into the OpenShift cluster where you want to deploy the workshop.
+You'll need to log in with cluster admin permissions.

-Next, clone the AgnosticD repository (or your fork of it, if you are making changes):
+2. Next, clone the AgnosticD repository (or your fork of it, if you are making changes):

 ```
 git clone https://github.com/redhat-cop/agnosticd
 ```

-In your terminal, cd into the agnosticd repository and run:
+3. In your terminal, cd into the agnosticd repository and run:

 ```
 docker run -it --rm -v $(pwd):/opt/app-root/src -v $HOME/.kube:/opt/app-root/src/.kube \